KindlingProject/kindling/CONTRIBUTING.md

 ​

 ## **Become a contributor**
-you can contribute to Kindling in serveral ways,like: l Contribute to the codebase l Report and traige bugs l Write technical documentation and blog posts, for users and contributors l Help others by answering questions about Kindling For more ways to contribute, check out the [Open Source Guides](https://opensource.guide/how-to-contribute/)
+you can contribute to Kindling in several ways,like: l Contribute to the codebase l Report and triage bugs l Write technical documentation and blog posts, for users and contributors l Help others by answering questions about Kindling For more ways to contribute, check out the [Open Source Guides](https://opensource.guide/how-to-contribute/)